RamiWafik/ML-DL-Courses/1- Machine Learning (Stanford University)/README.md

 The course includes weekly programming assignments to reinforce the concepts learned.
 Here are the titles of each week's assignments:

-1. Week 1: Linear Regression
+1. Week 1: Introduction, Model and Cost Function, Parameter Learningand Linear Algebra
+  - There was no PAs in this week

-2. Week 2: Logistic Regression
+2. Week 2: Multivariate Linear Regression
+  - [PA 1 - Linear Regression]

-3. Week 3: Multi-class Classification and Neural Networks
+3. Week 3: Classification, Logistic Regression, Multiclass Classification and Overfitting
+  - [PA 2 - Logistic Regression]

-4. Week 4: Neural Networks Learning
+4. Week 4: Neural Networks
+  - [PA 3 - Multi-class Classification and Neural Networks]

-5. Week 5: Regularized Linear Regression and Bias/Variance
+5. Week 5: Cost Function and Backpropagation
+  - [PA 4 - Neural Network Learning]

-6. Week 6: Support Vector Machines
+6. Week 6: Evaluating a Learning Algorithm, Bias vs. Variance and Error Analysis
+  - [PA 5 - Regularized Linear Regression and Bias/Variance]

-7. Week 7: K-means Clustering and Principal Component Analysis
+7. Week 7: Large Margin Classification, Kernels, and SVMs
+  - [PA 6 - Support Vector Machines]

+8. Week 8: Unsupervised Learning (Clustering and PCA)
+  - [PA 7 - K-Means Clustering and PCA]

+9. Week 9: Anomaly Detection and Collaborative Filtering
-8. Week 8: Anomaly Detection and Recommender Systems
+  - [PA 8 - Anomaly Detection and Recommender System]

+10. Week 10: Gradient Descent with Large Datasets
+  - There was no PAs in this week

+11. Week 11: Photo OCR
+  - There was no PAs in this week

 ## Contributing